 - Combine chocolate chips and butterscotch chips in the top pan of a double boiler.
 Heat over hot water until melted, stirring occasionally until blended and smooth.

-- Remove the mixture from the heat and stir in the noodles.
+- Remove the melted chocolate mixture from the heat and stir in the noodles.

-- Drop by rounded spoonfuls onto waxed paper.
+- Drop by rounded spoonfuls onto waxed or parchment paper.
 Let stand until firm.